Men’s Therapy in Eugene

 When I look closely at these struggles—both in my own life and in the lives of the men I work with—I see something deeply existential.
 Rising rates of depression, loneliness, and suicide among men today reflect this inner crisis.
 The challenges men face are, at their core, questions of meaning, identity, and belonging.

 The existential approach to therapy I practice offers a grounded yet reflective space to explore these themes.
-If you sense a gap between who you are and who you wish to become, or if you are carrying more than you can easily name, this path may be for you.
+If you sense a gap between who you are and who you want to become, or if you are carrying more than you can easily name, this path may be for you.

 Who I Work With